 holds, where the sum on the right side runs through \emph{all} (also non-reducible) partitions with $i,j \in I$ and $k,l \in J$. \end{lemma}

 \begin{proof} Note that $\ft(V_{I|J}) = V_{I \cap \{i,j,k,l\}|J \cap \{i,j,k,l\}}$.
 Therefore $\varphi(\ft(V_{I|J})) = 1$ if $i,j \in I, k,l \in J$ and zero otherwise. \end{proof}

-Now we face the crucial difference to the conventional setting: The right sum also runs over non-reducible partitions, which do not correspond to something in the algebro-geometric case.
+Now we face the crucial difference to the conventional setting.
+The right sum also runs over non-reducible partitions, which do not correspond to something in the algebro-geometric case.
 Let us add up only those $\varphi_{I|J}$ with $I|J$ non-reducible and denote the sum by $\phi$, i.e.

-We would like to show that $\phi_{i,j|k,l}$ is bounded, as then it would not change the degree of a zero-dimensional intersection product and could derive the same formulas as in the conventional case.
-So let us investigate what this fucntion measures: \\ Let $F = (\prod_{k=1}^n \tau_{a_k}(C_k))_\Delta$ be a one-dimensional family of curves with general conditions.
+We would like to show that $\phi_{i,j|k,l}$ is bounded, as then it does not change the degree of a intersection product and we can derive the same formulas as in the conventional case.
+So let us investigate what this function measures. \\ Let $F = (\prod_{k=1}^n \tau_{a_k}(C_k))_\Delta$ be a one-dimensional family of curves with general conditions.
 Consider a facet $\sigma$ of $F$ representing curves \emph{with} contracted bounded edge $E$ (called \emph{reducible curves}).
-Then we can change the length of $E$ while keeping all other lenghts and our curve will still match the incidence conditions.
-As our conditions are general, the set of curves fulfilling the incidence conditions set-theoretically is also $1$-dimensional.
+Then we can change the length of $E$ while keeping all other lengths and our curve will still match the incidence conditions.
+As our conditions are general, the set of curves fulfilling the incidence conditions set-theoretically is also one-dimensional.
 Hence, all curves in $\sigma$ just differ by the length of $E$, whereas all other lengths are fixed.
 But this means that $\phi_{i,j|k,l}$ is constant on $\sigma$. \\ Now, let $\sigma$ be a facet of $F$ representing curves \emph{without} contracted bounded edge $E$ (called \emph{non-reducible curves}).
 This means, for all non-reducible partitions $I|J$, the respective function $\varphi_{I|J}$ is identically zero on $\sigma$.
 Therefore, on $\sigma$, $\phi_{i,j|k,l}$ coincides with $\ft^*(\varphi_{\{i,j\}|\{k,l\}})$.

 \begin{lemma} Let $F = (\prod_{k=1}^n \tau_{a_k}(C_k))_\Delta$ be a one-dimensional family of curves with general conditions.
 Let $\sigma$ be a facet of $F$.
 Then

 \end{lemma}